 Four months later the American Congress, now committed to a more intensive war footing, decided to launch an assault on Canada, and by 13 November, having progressed up Lake Champlain, the Americans were able to occupy Montreal.
 They next advanced upon the British stronghold at Quebec, and after an abortive attack in a snowstorm on New Year’s Eve, during which their leader, Brigadier-General Richard Montgomery fell, the rebels settled down to a blockade of the city.

 When Carleton sent home news of the siege a relieving squadron under the command of Captain Charles Douglas was rapidly despatched from England in accordance with a plan of campaign laid down by Rear-Admiral Sir Hugh Palliser at the Admiralty.
 The initial force consisted of Douglas’ Isis 50, which left Portland on 11 March 1776 carrying the grenadier company of the 29th Regiment of Infantry, together with the frigate Surprise 28, Captain Robert Linzee, and sloop Martin, Captain Henry Harvey, which left Plymouth on 20 March.
-The squadron travelled as much in hope as in expectation, for Douglas had been turned back by the elements in similar circumstances the year before.

 On 12 April the Isis had raced to within twenty miles off the mouth of the St. Lawrence when she came upon pack ice some ten feet thick.
 Nothing daunted, and determined to achieve the relief of Quebec, Douglas smashed into the natural obstacle at a speed of five knots and ignoring the splintered wood that tore from the Isis’ bow he found that it parted.
 For nine days and over a hundred miles his ship battled through snowstorms and freezing conditions, the only relief for the seamen coming when they found amusement in the soldiers being forced to exercise on the field of ice.
 Eventually the Isis reached Anticosti Island on the 21st and later that evening entered the St. Lawrence.
 Despite fog and head winds the passage then became somewhat easier, the Isis anchoring near the Pilgrim Islands in a blizzard on 30 April, and being joined on 3 May by the Surprise and Martin at the Isle au Coudres.
 Here Douglas obtained the services of some French pilots.
 At dawn on 6 May, the Surprise, which had been sent on ahead the previous evening, was in signalling distance of Quebec and after anchoring between the rebel battery on Point Levi and the town she opened up a bombardment of the American positions.
 Later that day the Isis and Merlin arrived.